TerrenceDevOps/-AI-Assisted-DevOps-using-Ollama-and-Local-LLMs/README.md

 Stay tuned!

-For now, documentation below is focused on creating the Docker image for any language so it can be containerized.
+For now, documentation below is focused on creating the Dockerfile and Multi-stage Dockerfile for any language so it can be containerized.

 # 🤖 AI-Assisted DevOps with Local LLMs (via Ollama)